WilmerLab/wilmerlab.github.io/_pages/people.md

     url: "https://daniel-salmon.com"
     btn_label: "Personal website"
     btn_class: "btm btn--primary"
-  - image_path: /assets/img/people/BeccaProfilePic.png
-    alt: "Becca Segel"
-    title: "Becca Segel"
-    excerpt: "*Graduate Student*<br>
-    **Becca Segel is interested in commercialization of flow battery technologies involving earth abundant materials.**
-    She received her B.S. in Chemical Engineering from Case Western Reserve University in 2020.
-Becca is co-advised by Chris Wilmer and James McKone."
-  - image_path: /assets/img/people/NickAhualli.png
-    alt: "Nick Ahualli"
-    title: "Nick Ahualli"
-    excerpt: "*Undergraduate Student*<br>
-    **Nick is interested in in using MOFs to develop electronic noses for disease detection.**
-    Nick is an undergraduate mechanical engineer major on the premed track.
-He is working on the electronic nose project in the WilmerLab, researching the interactions between biomarkers in breath with MOFs."
   - image_path: /assets/img/people/NatalieSteibelProfilePic.png
     alt: "Natalie Steibel"
     title: "Natalie Steibel"
     excerpt: "*Undergraduate Student*<br>
     **Natalie is producing a short movie about the causes and consequences of CO2 emission.**
     The movie will feature carbon capture technology and porous materials.
 She is a 4th year chemical engineering student at the University of Pittsburgh."
-alumni:
   - image_path: /assets/img/people/SpencerConway.png
     alt: "Spencer Conway"
     title: "Spencer Conway"